hn374/Developer-Notes/Compsci.md

 ## Functional Programming

 Functional programming is the process of building software by composing pure functions, avoiding shared state, mutable data, and side effects.
 A pure function is a function given the same inputs, always returns the same output and has no side-effects.

 ***

+## Client-Server Model

+A client is a computing device or software (phone, browser, etc.) that accesses a service made available by a server.

+A server is a computer program or device that provides functionality for other programs or devices, called clients.

+Generally, a client communicates to a server through HTTP requests.
+If a client needs to call an API, it would call the server, then the server would call the API and send the data back to the client.

+***